Questions? Call (860)407-2687

 find us on:

-MICROSOFT SECURITY ESSENTIALS AntiVirus False Flagging 🚩 A Program?
-How To Correct A False Notification Alarm In MICROSOFT SECURITY ESSENTIALS Anti-Virus
+MICROSOFT SECURITY ESSENTIALS Anti-Virus False Flagging 🚩 A Software Program?
+How To Direct MICROSOFT SECURITY ESSENTIALS To Leave A Program Alone

 short url:

-• Fixing MICROSOFT SECURITY ESSENTIALS Antivirus False Virus Positives
+• Correcting MICROSOFT SECURITY ESSENTIALS Antivirus False Trojan Warnings

-• Setting File & Program Exceptions for MICROSOFT SECURITY ESSENTIALS AntiVirus
+• How to Create File & Program Exceptions for MICROSOFT SECURITY ESSENTIALS AntiVirus Security Software

-Fixing MICROSOFT SECURITY ESSENTIALS Antivirus False Virus Positives
+Correcting MICROSOFT SECURITY ESSENTIALS Antivirus False Trojan Warnings

-If you know that a software program is safe, this page provides instructions on how to correct a false notification in MICROSOFT SECURITY ESSENTIALS antivirus.
+If you know that a software program is safe, this page shows you how to create program/folder exceptions in MICROSOFT SECURITY ESSENTIALS antivirus.

-Setting File & Program Exceptions for MICROSOFT SECURITY ESSENTIALS AntiVirus
+How to Create File & Program Exceptions for MICROSOFT SECURITY ESSENTIALS AntiVirus Security Software

 Microsoft Security Essentials antivirus allows you to whitelist or exclude a file or program BOTH from hard disk AND while running in memory.